Tropical Storm Vicky forms off Africa; expected to be 'short-lived'

 Sept.
-14 (UPI) -- A disturbance off the western coastline of Africa strengthened into Tropical Storm Vicky on Monday, but forecasters don't expect it to last long.
+14 (UPI) -- Tropical Storm Vicky in the Atlantic Ocean has grown stronger than expected, forecasters said early Tuesday while maintaining that the system is to weaken over the next few days.

-In an 11 a.m.
-EDT advisory, the National Hurricane Center said Vicky is located 350 miles northwest of the Cabo Verde Islands.
-It had maximum sustained winds of 45 mph and was moving northwest at 6 mph.
+In a 2 a.m.
+CVT advisory, the National Hurricane Center said Vicky was located 455 miles west-northwest of the Cabo Verde Islands.
+It had maximum sustained winds of 50 mph and was moving northwest at 7 mph.

-"Weakening is expected to begin by Tuesday night and Vicky is forecast to degenerate to a remnant low on Thursday," it said.
+"Weakening is forecast due to strong upper-level winds during the next 48 hours, and Vicky is likely to degenerate into remnant low by Wednesday," it said.

 Vicky is not expected to affect land.